nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">

 **:thinking: When should I use this?**<br>
-I should use this when I want to find the instances of a specific exercise.
+I should use this when I want to find the entries of a specific exercise.

 </div>